syncfusion-content/maui-docs/MAUI/LinearGauge/ticks.md

 ## Customize tick position

-The linear axis allows to position the ticks either inside or outside the axis track using the [`TickPosition`]() property.
-By default, ticks are positioned inside the axis track.
+The linear scale allows to position the ticks either inside or outside the scale track using the [`TickPosition`]() property.
+By default, ticks are positioned inside the scale track.

 {% tabs %}